Meta-learning Structure-Preserving Dynamics: Methods

 \subsection{Meta-learning algorithm}

-Here we present the meta-learning algorithms employed to train all different versions of the modulated MLPs described in {Appendix}.
-Each modulated MLP has a set of base model parameters, $\bm \Theta_{\text{base}}$, as well as individual, instance-specific model parameters, $\bm \Theta_{\text{indv}}^{(k)} = \bm z^{(k)}$, {captured by the latent codes}.
-In Algorithms~\ref{alg:metalearning} and \ref{alg:val}, we denote a set of trajectories by $\mathcal T^{(k)}=\{{\mathcal T^{(k,i)}}\}_{i=1}^{n_{\mathcal T}}$ and minimize the velocity matching loss, $\|\bm f(\mathcal T^{(k)}) - \bm f_{\bm \Theta^{(k)}}(\mathcal T^{(k)}; \bm z^{(k)})\|^2_2$ (i.e., Eq.~\eqref{eq:symp_loss} or Eq~\eqref{eq:generic_loss}).
-Our algorithm largely follows the meta-learning strategy presented in the work~\cite{dupont2022data}, with a few notable modifications.
-Algorithm~\ref{alg:metalearning} essentially consists of two parts: an inner iteration loop for updating the latent codes (also known as auto-decoding~\cite{park2019deepsdf}) and an outer iteration loop for updating the meta model parameters.
+We now present the meta-learning algorithms employed to train the modulated MLPs described in {Appendix~\ref{app:mod}}.
+Recall that each modulated MLP has a set of base model parameters $\bm \Theta_{\text{base}}$ along with individual, instance-specific model parameters $\bm \Theta_{\text{indv}}^{(k)} = \bm z^{(k)}$ {captured by the latent codes}.
+In Algorithms~\ref{alg:metalearning} and \ref{alg:val}, we minimize the velocity matching loss $\|\bm f(\mathcal T^{(k)}) - \bm f_{\bm \Theta^{(k)}}(\mathcal T^{(k)}; \bm z^{(k)})\|^2_2$ (i.e., Eq.~\eqref{eq:symp_loss} or Eq.~\eqref{eq:generic_loss}) given a set of trajectories denoted by $\mathcal T^{(k)}=\{{\mathcal T^{(k,i)}}\}_{i=1}^{n_{\mathcal T}}$.
+This algorithm largely follows the meta-learning strategy presented in the work~\cite{zintgraf2019fast,dupont2022data} and consists essentially of two parts: an inner iteration loop for updating the latent codes (also known as auto-decoding~\cite{park2019deepsdf}) and an outer iteration loop for updating the model meta-parameters.